fheigwer/Supp_Heigwer_2021/README.md

 Should you encounter any issues or have any questions please contact Florian Heigwer <f.heigwer@dkfz.de> or Michael Boutros <m.boutros@dkfz.de>.

-Raw sequencing read data are deposit at ArrayExpress under the Study ID: TBA
+Raw sequencing read data are deposit at ENA under the Study ID: PRJEB48815

 Raw & processeed scRNA-seq matrices as well as Raw & processed well-average interaction feature matrices are availanble at : 10.6084/m9.figshare.14192783